Obi-Wan Kenobi plays this role in Episode IV, which is mirrored by Qui-Gon Jinn in Episode I.

 In Air Force One, Major Caldwell gets a lot of screen time and a lot of character development.
 And then, just as the movie ends, he's killed defending the president from the traitorous Agent Gibbs.

-Robert Muldoon in Jurassic Park is given more screentime and like ability factor than most of the Red Shirt type characters that are usually eaten by the creatures in these kinds of films.
+Robert Muldoon in Jurassic Park is the first major character we are introduced to and is given more screentime and like ability factor than most of the Red Shirt type characters that are usually eaten by the creatures in these kinds of films.
 He is also portrayed as "knowing more about Raptors than anyone" and being a Badass who will likely have an ultimate showdown with the Raptors.
 However, in the end he is ambushed and killed by the clever girls.